Memory Capacity of Recurrent Neural Networks with Matrix Representation

 The spatial dimension in matrix representations should correspond to the signal $\vs_i = s\left( n-i \right) $ reaching each neuron in the state matrix $\mX\left( n \right) $.
 Note that the input signal is a scalar $\vs_k$, thus for vector representations, the $k^{th}$ neuron receives $\vv_k s\left( n-i \right)$ as the signal.
-Similarly in matrix representations, the $(k,l)^{th}$ neuron will receive $\mW_{k,l}s\left( n-i \right) $, thus $\mW$ provides structure to input signal to reach the neuron.
+Similarly, in matrix representations, the $(k,l)^{th}$ neuron will receive $\mW_{k,l}s\left( n-i \right) $, thus $\mW$ provides structure to input signal to reach the neuron.
 Without this structural support, the signal can clearly not reach the state neuron.
 Thus, it seems logical that the capacity of matrix representations would directly depend upon the matrix that stratifies the input signal to each neuron.

-We can see this effect if we assume that each recurrent connectivity matrix $\mU$ and $\mV$ induces their respective spatio-temporal Fisher memory matrix $\mJ^{st}_V$ and $\mJ^{st}_U$, which are similar to structure as in the vector representations as discussed in the beginning .
-They, $\mJ^{st}_{V_{(i,j)}}$ and $\mJ^{st}_{U_{(i,j)}}$ store the Fisher information that $\mX\left( n \right) $ contains about the interference of the input signals which appears $i$ and $j$ time steps in the past along all their respective spatial dimensions for the respective connection matrices $\mU$ and $\mV$, as shown below
+We can see this effect if we assume that each recurrent connectivity matrix $\mU$ and $\mV$ induces their respective spatio-temporal FMM $\mJ^{st}_V$ and $\mJ^{st}_U$, which are similar in structure as in the vector representations as discussed in the beginning.
+Hence $\mJ^{st}_{V_{(i,j)}}$ and $\mJ^{st}_{U_{(i,j)}}$, store the Fisher information that $\mX\left( n \right) $ contains about the interference of the input signals which appears $i$ and $j$ time steps in the past along all their respective spatial dimensions for the respective connection matrices $\mU$ and $\mV$, as defined below concretely